Two Minute Toastmaster

 minutes.
 Keeping to time is an important element of this assignment. |

-| Procedure |
+Procedure |

-Open your presentation with the usual address to the Chair, fellow Toastmasters and guests.
+Open your presentation with the usual address to the Toastmaster, fellow Toastmasters and guests.
 Make the subject of your presentation clear early in your delivery.
-Structure your material to have an Opening Body and Close.
 You may use a visual aid but unless it is critical to your message, avoid any other form of aid or prop, time doesn't normally permit these. |

-| Key points |
+Key points |

 |

-| Desirable Outcome | Whilst not everyone will necessarily agree with your opinions, the speaker and other members should agree that your delivery was clear, objective and friendly and thus of use to everyone present in the development of their speaking skills. |
+Desirable Outcome | Whilst not everyone will necessarily agree with your opinions, your delivery should be clear and helpful. |